astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 This guide assumes you have a basic working knowledge of Python, Airflow, and Snowflake

 ### What You’ll Learn
-- How to use Airflow to manage your Machine Learning Operations
+- How to use Airflow to manage your Machine Learning Operations (MLOps)
 - How to leverage Snowpark's compute for your Machine Learning workflows
 - How to use Snowpark & Airflow together to create horizontally and vertically scalable ML pipelines